 Exploring the subsurface is exciting but features on the surface are just as important as those below.
 Basic layer data, like rivers and roads, are important in new projects for orienting yourself and for planning future development.
 If you don’t have a dedicated data provider, these can be tricky to find.
-Don’t worry, SeisWare Product Owner, Alana Chin, did some groundwork and tested various compatible data layers to get you started.
+Don’t worry, SeisWare Product Owner, Alana Chin, did some groundwork and tested various compatible public data layers to get you started.
 Read on for some helpful tips from Alana!

-Most searches for Canadian geospatial data layers will lead you to the main Government of Canada and Natural Resources Canada (NRCan) pages.
+Most searches for public Canadian geospatial data layers will lead you to the main Government of Canada and Natural Resources Canada (NRCan) pages.
 These can be tricky (frustrating) to navigate and extract data from.
 While not all features are available for download (or correctly linked), some older features are still downloadable.

 A bit more sleuthing uncovered accessible and free data from NRCAN using this handy FTP link.
 Within the listings are a few gems, which we’ve laid out below.